 - 2018/2019 Tuition and Fees: $34,480

-Cost includes tuition, housing, board, airfare from a designated US city, partial local transportation, program related activities, administrative fee, international medical insurance, and emergency evacuation coverage.
+Cost includes tuition, housing, board, airfare from a designated US city, partial local transportation, program related activities, administrative fee, overseas medical insurance, and emergency evacuation coverage.

 - 2018 to 2019 academic year budget sheet, including cost of living expenses.

 - Financial aid available